Resident Canada Goose Nest and Egg Depredation Website

 The U.S. Fish and Wildlife Service conducted a review of resident Canada goose populations for an Environmental Impact Statement (EIS) that was published in September 2006.
 Based on this EIS, the USFWS revised the Federal Regulations that pertain to resident Canada geese.

 Federal Regulations now make it easier for the public to resolve resident Canada goose conflicts.
 Specific “Depredation Orders” have been developed that allow landowners to remove Canada geese at airports, in agricultural area, and in other areas where they are causing conflicts with human populations.

 One of these depredation orders, the Nest and Egg Depredation Order, allows landowners to destroy resident Canada goose nests and eggs.
 This Order can be used by landowners in Virginia.
 No permit is required, but you must register with the USFWS in order to conduct this activity.
 A Web site has been developed specifically for this purpose (registration process), and provides additional information on the program.

-Agricultural Depredation Order for Resident Canada Geese being offered again in Virginia for 2014
+Agricultural Depredation Order for Resident Canada Geese available in Virginia

 The Virginia Department of Game and Inland Fisheries (VDGIF) and the U.S. Department of Agriculture’s Wildlife Services Program are continuing to work together to offer Virginia farmers this important tool to manage problems caused by Resident Canada geese.